kateolmstead/rest-api-client/README.md

 The client SDKs do provide some additional functionality that is not available with a pure server-side integration:
 * Segmented messaging
-* Engagement module which allows PlayRM to track and score player intensity, engagement
+* Engagement module which allows PlayRM to track and score player intensity
 * Geo location of the player, this is important for messaging localization and geographic segmentation.

-To utilize this functionality, you'll want to implement the appropriate client-side SDK in your game client (JavaScript, iOS, Unity, Android, etc).
+To utilize this functionality you'll want to implement the appropriate client-side SDK in your game client (JavaScript, iOS, Unity, Android, etc).

-These modules are still available by calling the RESTful API:
+These modules are available by calling the RESTful API:

 * [User Info Module](#demographics-and-install-attribution) - provides basic user information
 * [Monetization Module](#monetization) - tracks various monetization events